The wired minimal spanning forest on the Poisson-weighted infinite tree: Introduction and main results

 \subsection{Outline of the paper}

 We give a quick review of invasion percolation and the WMSF on the PWIT in \cref{sec: preliminaries}.
 More information can be found in \cite{Addario2013local_limit_MST_complete_graphs} and \cite{Addario_Griffiths_Kang2012invasion_percolation_PWIT}.
 In Section \ref{sec: volume} we improve the existing bounds on volume growth of $M$ and give the proof of Theorem \ref{thm: improved bounds on the volume}.
 In Section \ref{sec: resistance} we study the effective resistance from the root to a sphere in $M$ giving an almost linear lower bound in the radius of the sphere; the linear upper bound is trivial.
-Using these estimates, we use some methods and results of Kumagai and Misumi \cite{Kumagai_Misumi2008} (see also \cite{BJKS2008RW_IIC_oriented_percolation} and \cite{BCK2005sub_Gaussian}) to obtain Theorems \ref{thm: spectral dimension} and \ref{thm: diffusive property}.
-Lastly, we discuss the universality of the limit, the difference between weighted and unweighted local limits, and show how to use apply a theorem of Aldous and Steele \cite{Aldous_Steele2004objective_method}, to obtain that the component of the origin in the WMSF on the PWIT is the (unweighted) local limit of the MST on any sequence of finite simple regular graphs with degree tending to infinity, see \cref{thm: unweight local limit for regular graph sequence}.
+Using these estimates, we use some methods and results of Kumagai and Misumi \cite{Kumagai_Misumi2008} to obtain Theorems \ref{thm: spectral dimension} and \ref{thm: diffusive property}.
+Lastly, we discuss the universality of the limit, the difference between weighted and unweighted local limits, and show how to use apply a theorem of Aldous and Steele \cite{Aldous_Steele2004objective_method}, to obtain that the component of the root in the WMSF on the PWIT is the (unweighted) local limit of the MST on any sequence of finite simple regular graphs with degree tending to infinity, see \cref{thm: unweight local limit for regular graph sequence}.
+Throughout the paper, we will use $c$, $c_i$, $C$ and $C_i$ to represent positive finite constants.
+The values of these constants may vary from line to line and even within a single string of inequalities.
+Finally a list of notation is provided just before the bibliography for readers' convenience.